-(b) If the court determines that there is no legally sufficient basis for a jury reasonably to find liability for punitive damages under Section 5, it shall enter judgment for the defendant [as a matter of law] [notwithstanding the verdict].
+(b) If the court determines that there is no legally sufficient basis for a jury to find liability for punitive damages under Section 5, it shall enter judgment for the defendant [as a matter of law] [notwithstanding the verdict] on the award of punitive damages.
+If the court determines that the jury's decision to award punitive damages is against the great weight of the evidence, it shall order a new trial on liability for punitive damages and, if appropriate, other issues in the case.